mattmellow/Android-Studios-MedAssist/README.md

 - Tap the **Medications** tab to create and modify exercise routines.
 - You can delete appointments and reminders by **pressing and holding** the said item in the **Appointments** or **Reminders** tab.
 - Tap the Profile icon to view and modify medications and appoinments.
-- View all logs and relevant health information on the **Home Page**.
+- You can view a summary of medications to be taken today, upcoming appointments within the week, and today's exercise progress on the **Home Page**.

 ---